 My first reaction to The Origin of Satan is that while I think it’s an interesting and worthwhile book, it isn’t what I expected from the title.
-Rather than it focusing on the origin of the concept of Satan, think of it as a history of the early Christians, including their tendency to demonize their enemies even more than most groups do, which sometimes involves using the concept of Satan when doing so.
+Rather than focusing on the origin of the concept of Satan, it’s more a history of the early Christians, including their tendency to demonize their enemies even more than most groups do, which sometimes involved using the concept of Satan when doing so.

 The book is well-written and about as much a “page turner” as you can realistically expect from a work of religious history that’s on the borderline between the scholarly and the popular.

 The concept of Satan was not literally invented by the Christians, but evidently what preceded the Christian version of it only vaguely resembled what it was eventually to become.

 Prior to the founding of Christianity, the Jews had the concept of a “satan,” but they didn’t mean by that some specific leader of evil forces or overseer of Hell.
 It wasn’t someone’s name at all.

 The word was used to describe any angel, messenger, assistant, etc. that God used to somehow hinder the plans and projects of people, to put obstacles in their present path.
 The Book of Job is an example of the use of a satan.
 God tests Job by sending a satan down to mess with his life in various ways.

 A satan isn’t always even blocking people in bad ways.
 Sometimes a person is on a wrong path.
 In that case, when God sends a satan down to interfere, in effect the satan’s task is to put obstacles in the way of continued wrongdoing—quite the opposite of tempting someone into evil.

 But as I say, the bulk of the book is not about Satan per se, but about the early Church’s practice of demonizing its opponents, whether it chose to use some sort of personified evil like what we now think of as Satan or not.